0xbtk/portfolio/README.md

 ## Acknowledgement

-This portfolio template was originally made by [WhitehatDiary](https://twitter.com/WhitehatDiary), with some modifications implemented by me based on my requirements.
+This portfolio template was originally made by [WhitehatDiary](https://twitter.com/WhitehatDiary), with some modifications implemented based on my requirements.

 ## Contacts